top of page

 Receiving your Emirates ID card

-• We will receive your Emirates ID card on your behalf, 3-7 working days after your biometrics appointment (depending on standard or express service)
+• We will receive your Emirates ID card on your behalf, 3-7 working days after your biometrics appointment (depending on standard or express service).
+Delivery delays beyond 2 weeks are possible if the printing facility is down.

 • On the same day we receive your ID, we will express deliver the ID to your preferred location (any hotel/address in Dubai)